sachinkr91/api-rest-meetings/libs/javascript/docs/MeetingApi.md

 var userId = 56; // Integer | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

-var meeting = new BlueJeansOnVideoRestApi.Meeting(); // Meeting | The user's room details that you wish to update.
+var meeting = new BlueJeansOnVideoRestApi.Meeting(); // Meeting | The details of the meeting.

 var opts = {
   'email': true // Boolean | If set to true, sends invitation emails to all listed participants.